pedohorse/lifeblood/README.md

 ### Features:
 - instantly and easily deployable
 - easy scaling in mind
-- dynamic slots, worker resources management
+- dynamic worker resources management:
+  - multiple tasks may run on the same machine as long as it has free resources to run them
+  - dynamic GPU management: different tasks may run on different GPUs of the same machine
+  - arbitrary resources: want to define your own resources? it's easy!
 - support for environment wrappers (allow you to integrate with existing packaging systems like rez)

 ### Features To Be Done:
-- arbitrary resource requirements
 - arbitrary token counting (for license management for example)
-- worker capabilities (automatic versioned worker "groups")
-- rez environment resolver
+- rez environment resolver implementation
-- cgroups environment resolver

 ### Even Further Future Features
 - easy cloud deployment